okeeffed/developer-notes/manual/Kubernetes/Helm.md

 # Here you can add dependencies
 ```

+If your helm has depencies, these can be defined in a `requirements.yaml` file.

 ## 5.3 Setting up Helm Repo with S3

 If you have charts stored on S3: